-Segment your customers, then look at average LTV.
+Segment your customers, then look at the average LTV.
 The findings will tell you where to focus your energy and/or change your strategy.
 For example, if Tier X of accounts has a 1.5:1 LTV:CAC ratio, while Tier Y has a 4:1 ratio, you'd probably want to:

-- Decrease your marketing and sales expenses for Tier X and increase them for Tier Y
+- Decrease your marketing and sales expenses for Tier X and increase them for Tier Y.

-- Figure out why Tier X customers are less profitable -- are they churning earlier, buying less, and/or purchasing fewer add-ons?
+- Figure out why Tier X customers are less profitable — are they churning earlier, buying less, and/or purchasing fewer add-ons?

-Average Revenue Per Account
+4. Average Revenue Per User or Account

-Average Revenue Per Account (ARPA) is the mean amount of revenue from a single user or customer.
+Average Revenue Per User or Account (ARPU/ARPA) is the mean amount of revenue from a single user or customer.
 Companies typically calculate it per month or year, depending on their business model.

-Monthly Recurring Revenue (MRR)
+5. Monthly Recurring Revenue (MRR)

 Monthly Recurring Revenue (MRR) tracks the total predictable revenue your company expects to make each month.
 It's one of the most important sales metrics for SaaS businesses, since it reflects growth and helps you forecast future revenue.